-This blog post provides a glimpse of four major pricing strategies and deep dives into competitive pricing strategy, which is used by most companies around the world.
+This blog post provides a glimpse of four major e-commerce pricing strategies and deep dives into competitive pricing strategy, which is used by most companies around the world.

 Cost-plus pricing strategy

 Cost-plus pricing strategy is one of the simplest methods of determining a price for your product.
 In this strategy, a prefixed profit margin is added to the total cost of the product which becomes your selling price.
-This strategy is not always the best way to establish the right price for your product as it is often determined with minimum research and does not consider consumer demand or competitor price strategies.
+This e-commerce pricing strategy is not always the best way to establish the right price for your product as it is often determined with minimum research and does not consider consumer demand or competitor price strategies.